This article is about the Jewish religion. For consideration of ethnic, historic and cultural aspects of the Jewish identity, see Jews.

 According to Leo Frank:

-3. Mary Phagan arrived in his second floor business office at 12:10pm on April 26, 1913, this information was given at the Coroner’s Inquest.
+3. Mary Phagan arrived in his second-floor business office at 12:10 p.m. on April 26, 1913–Frank gave this information at the coroner’s inquest.

-At the time of the Coroner’s Inquest, Leo Frank had provided three different and separate time frames Mary Phagan had arrived in his office.
+At the time of the coroner’s inquest, Leo Frank had provided three different times that Mary Phagan had arrived in his office.

-Coroner Paul Donehoo and his Inquest Jury of six men empaneled, questioned over 100 factory employees and dozens of other various associated people.
+Coroner Paul Donehoo and his inquest jury of six men empaneled, questioned over one hundred factory employees and dozens of other various associated people.

-The week long inquest and testimony provided under oath, left very strong suspicion directed upon Leo M. Frank when Thursday, May 8th 1913, the Mary Phagan Inquest drew to a close.
+The weeklong inquest and testimony provided under oath left strong suspicion directed upon Leo M. Frank when Thursday, May 8, 1913, the Mary Phagan Inquest drew to a close.

-At 6:30 pm, the jury went into executive session to hear the testimony of Dr. J. W. Hurt, county physician, on the what had happened to Mary Phagan shortly before her death and what was the likely cause of her death.
-The doctor addressed the Inquest Jury for twenty minutes.
+At 6:30 p.m., the jury went into executive session to hear the testimony of Dr. J. W. Hurt, county physician, on the what had happened to Mary Phagan shortly before her death and what was the likely cause.
+The doctor addressed the jury for twenty minutes.